Janusz Gancarczyk

-Janusz Gancarczyk (born 19 June 1984) is a Polish professional footballer who plays as a midfielder for IV liga Lower Silesia club Moto Jelcz Oława.
+Janusz Gancarczyk (born 19 June 1984) is a Polish professional footballer who plays as a midfielder for regional league club Orzeł Marszowice.

 Club career

-In the past he was a player of MKS Oława, Górnik Polkowice and Śląsk Wrocław.
+In the past, Gancarczyk played for MKS Oława, Górnik Polkowice and Śląsk Wrocław.

 In January 2010, he joined Polonia Warsaw.

 In July 2011, he joined Zagłębie Lubin on a free transfer and signed a three-year contract.

 International career

 Gancarczyk earned one cap for the Poland national team.
 He played the last 21 minutes in a friendly against Canada on 18 November 2009.

 Personal life

 His brothers Marek, Waldemar, Mateusz and Krzysztof are also all footballers.